LiliaFramework/Lilia/documentation/docs/libraries/lia.fonts.md

 **Purpose**

 Creates and stores a font via `surface.CreateFont`.
-The definition is kept in an internal list so the font can be regenerated later.
+Arguments must be a string name and a table of font properties; otherwise `lia.error(L("invalidFont"))` is invoked and the call aborts.
+Each call caches the definition so the font can be regenerated later.

 **Parameters**

 * `fontName` (*string*): Font identifier.
 * `fontData` (*table*): Font properties table (family, size, weight, etc.).

 **Realm**